What Do Structural Metal Fabricator or Fitter Do?

 - Computer aided design and drafting CADD software

-How do I Become a Structural Metal Fabricator or Fitter?
+What education or degrees do I need to become a Structural Metal Fabricator or Fitter?

 How Long Does it Take to Become a Structural Metal Fabricator or Fitter?